 - Finally, we recently added several Elephant Hoists to our range of hoisting equipment.
 These heavy-duty hoists are made in Japan, and they have an outstanding reputation for quality and reliability.

-If you need something more specific, please get in touch - we often provide made-to-order solutions for clients with special requirements.
+If you need something more specific, please get in touch - our team of specialist often provide made-to-order solutions for clients with special requirements.
+So no matter your needs, we are able to offer the hoisting equipment that you need.

 We're currently slap-bang in the middle of UK Health & Safety Week, an annual observance that aims to celebrate and promote health and safety while highlighting improvements that could still be made.
 The main event is the Safety & Health Expo, which is currently taking place in London, but people all over the British Isles have been getting involved, posting 'helfies' and sharing their stories of health and safety in action.